JaredTan/Woven/README.md

 **How it works in Woven**

-In Woven, we are dealing with a single chatroom / chatbox with two people.
+In Woven, we are dealing with a single chatroom with two people.

 On the **server side**, we have a simple Express.js application which does 2 things: